roscopeco/mame/README.md

-# **HOMEBREW MAME** #
+# **SBC MAME** #

-Please note that this is specific fork for Homebrew computers.
+Please note that this is specific fork for SBC computers.

-Makefile has been patched to build homebrew build by default.
+Makefile has been patched to build SBC build by default.

 ROMs directory contain needed roms since they are freely available anyway.